msestak/BlastoutAnalyze/README.md

     Update report\_per\_ps table with unique and intersect hits and gene lists.

+- import\_blastout\_full

+        # options from command line
+        BlastoutAnalyze.pm --mode=import_blastout -if t/data/hs_all_plus_21_12_2015 -d hs_blastout -v -p msandbox -u msandbox -po 5625 -s /tmp/mysql_sandbox5625.sock

+        # options from config
+        BlastoutAnalyze.pm --mode=import_blastout -if t/data/hs_all_plus_21_12_2015 -d hs_blastout -v

+    Extracts hit column and splits it on ti and pgi and imports this file into MySQL (it has 2 extra columns = ti and pgi with no duplicates).
+It needs MySQL connection parameters to connect to MySQL.

 # CONFIGURATION

 All configuration in set in blastoutanalyze.cnf that is found in ./lib directory (it can also be set with --config option on command line).
 It follows [Config::Std](https://metacpan.org/pod/Config::Std) format and rules.